 Furthermore, you don’t need customers who will believe lies about how good your product is.
 Lying isn’t bad in children stories only.
-It’s detrimental in real life too.
+It’s detrimental in real life, too.

 This is because lying to customers means belittling their intelligence.
 Today they are more informed than ever before.
 Their purchasing choices are wider than ever.
-It’s never been easier to turn away from a brand because of a single mistake or a tiny little lie.
+It’s never been easier to turn away from a brand because of a single mistake or a little white lie.

 Do yourself a favor and don’t make a product based on lies.
 Don’t lie in order to sell it.
 Don’t say it’s good if it isn’t.

 Instead, create a product you believe in.
-If you do, the story of it is going to be believable too.
+If you do, the story of it is going to be believable, too.

-But if customers can find all possible resources online, what is left for you to educate them about?
+But if customers can find all the possible resources online, what is left for you to educate them about?

 Educating someone doesn’t mean you are the god of information and knowledge.
-Chances are Wikipedia knows better than you, and you certainly won’t be able to ever beat Google when it comes to accessibility of information.
+Chances are Wikipedia knows better than you, and you certainly won’t ever be able to beat Google when it comes to accessibility of information.

 But there’s something that can differentiate you in your customer’s eyes.
 The information that comes from you is genuine, based on your particular experience and expertise, grounded in your specific set of skills and value.
 It’s not some random encyclopedic knowledge, broad and uniform.
-It’s knowledge with an identity, expendable, applicable, relevant.
+It’s knowledge with an identity, expandable, applicable, relevant.

 After all, you won’t provide just another ocean of links.
-It’s going to be a carefully chosen knowledge that comes as a result of an interaction and interest, curated in the right moment, put in context for them.
+It’s going to be carefully chosen knowledge that comes as a result of an interaction and interest, curated in the right moment, put in context for them.
 After all, who knows more about your industry than you?